MathieuTurcotte/node-backoff/README.md

 var fibonacciBackoff = backoff.fibonacci({
     randomisationFactor: 0,
     initialDelay: 10,
-    maxDelay: 1000
+    maxDelay: 300
 });

+fibonacciBackoff.failAfter(10);

 fibonacciBackoff.on('backoff', function(number, delay) {
-    // Do something when backoff starts.
+    // Do something when backoff starts, e.g. show to the
-    console.log(number + ' ' + delay + 'ms');
+    // user the delay before next reconnection attempt. console.log(number + ' ' + delay + 'ms');
 });

 fibonacciBackoff.on('ready', function(number, delay) {
-    // Do something when backoff ends.
+    // Do something when backoff ends, e.g. retry a failed
-    if (number < 15) {
-        fibonacciBackoff.backoff();
-    }
+    // operation (DNS lookup, API call, etc.). fibonacciBackoff.backoff();
+});

+fibonacciBackoff.on('fail', function() {
+    // Do something when the maximum number of backoffs is
+    // reached, e.g. ask the user to check its connection. console.log('fail');
 });

 fibonacciBackoff.backoff();